Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-'Athletes compete on ice, performing graceful movements and complex maneuvers to impress the judges and audience' perfectly describes Figure Skating.
-'This sport involves teams running with an oval-shaped ball, aiming to advance it across the field' clearly points to American Football.
-Neither has any connection to Tennis.
+These clues are excellent misdirection.
+The first clue strongly points to 'Sci-Fi' with 'futuristic technology' and 'space exploration'.
+The second clue clearly points to 'Adventure' with 'adventurous voyages' and 'overcoming dangerous difficulties'.
+Neither clue has any plausible connection to 'Fantasy', making them highly effective at steering players away from the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices